 When we played, the greens were in above average condition, about average speed, and most had some undulation or gentle slope.
 The greens vary in size and shape with most of them a little smaller than average.
 Bump and run is tough because the greens are raised.

 The fairways were in excellent shape for the time of year we played.
 Most of the fairways are flat and some are tight.
 Strategically placed traps and water, can cause a problem if you can't hit it straight.
 Use of the GPS can help with club selection

 Watch out for the bunkers - most are huge with steep faces (some are so steep there is a graded walk-in walk-out section) and you'll find them in the fairway as well as guarding the greens.
 The good news is the sand is excellent - soft, thick, and fluffy.

-What makes Riverside Golf Club a must play are the variety of fun hole and some enjoyable par 3s.
+What makes Riverside Golf Club a must play is the variety of fun hole and some enjoyable par 3s.
 Some of the holes that we really liked included: